-Toys and other donated gifts are set up by age so that parents can walk through Toy Town with a helper and select new and like-new toys for their children for Christmas.
-The distribution dates for 2013 will be announced closer to the holiday season.
+Toys and other donated gifts are set up by age (infant through 16 years-old) so that parents can walk through Toy Town and select new and like-new toys for their children for Christmas.
+Volunteers are needed to help families “shop” for toys.

 For more information or to volunteer contact: